|Incidence in Minnesota:|

 Non-Hodgkin lymphoma is the 5th most common cancer in Minnesota

-Non-Hodgkin lymphoma (NHL) in Minnesota has followed national trends, increasing steadily by about 1% per year among each sex since 1988 until 2011 with a 3.2% annual drop in incidence rates.
+Non-Hodgkin lymphoma (NHL) in Minnesota has followed national trends, increasing steadily by about 1% per year among each sex from 1988.
 Some part of this increase may be due to better detection of NHL and is especially pronounced in the very elderly.
-Despite the increase in incidence, new treatments for NHL have reduced the mortality rate in Minnesota by about 30% since 1996, with similar reductions nationwide.
-Incidence for this cancer is over 50% higher among males than females in Minnesota, as well as nationwide.
-It is the 5th most common cancer diagnosed among males and females in Minnesota.
+Despite the increase in incidence, new treatments for NHL have reduced the mortality rate in Minnesota by about 42% since 1996, with similar reductions nationwide.
+Incidence for this cancer is over 50% higher among males than females in Minnesota and nationwide.
+It is the 6th most common cancer diagnosed among males and females in Minnesota.

-There is a 15% difference when comparing the highest and lowest incidence rates by region in Minnesota.
-The most recent incidence rates in Minnesota are about 10% higher than the national rate both among males and among females.
-From 2012 to 2014, an average of 727 cases of NHL in males and 581 in females were diagnosed in Minnesota residents each year.
+There is a 12% difference when comparing the highest and lowest incidence rates by region in Minnesota.
+From 2015 to 2017, an average of 780 cases of NHL in males and 595 in females were diagnosed in Minnesota residents each year.

 Non-Hodgkin lymphoma cases in Minnesota